Community health indicators

 Time trend graphs are shown as rolling averages (averaged rates that overlap) to visually minimize variation of unstable estimates by smoothing the trend line.
 For relatively small populations, small changes in the number of events will cause the rate to fluctuate substantially and create jagged lines of statistical "noise" with peaks and valleys.
 To help stabilize the rate and observe the time trend of an event, rates are sometimes aggregated into 3-year "rolling" averages across the total observed period.
 For example, for events for years 2000 to 2013, the rates are reported as three-year rolling averages: 2000-2002, 2001-2003...2011-2013.
 Adjacent data points will contain overlapping years of data.
 The overlap between time intervals makes statistical tests for trend invalid.

-Neighborhood poverty levels are based on the proportion of households in a census tract with annual household income (as reported in the US Census Bureau's American Community Survey (ACS)) below the federal poverty threshold.
-Neighborhood poverty is used as a proxy when data sources don't have income information for individuals.
-The three stratifications are:
+Neighborhood poverty levels are based on the proportion of people in a census tract in with an annual household income (as reported in the US Census Bureau’s American Community Survey) that falls below 200% of the federal poverty level.

 Race/ethnicity and discrimination: Race and ethnicity are markers for complex social, economic, and political factors that can influence community and individual health in important ways.
 Many communities of color have experienced social and economic discrimination and other forms of racism that can negatively affect the health and well-being of these communities.
 We continue to analyze and present data by race/ethnicity because we believe it is important to be aware of racial and ethnic group disparities in these indicators.
 We hope this will lead to strategies that address these issues, as well as the social and economic inequities which underlie them.